sramshaw/wasm-micro-runtime/test-tools/wamr-ide/README.md

 ## How to setup WAMR IDE

 Now, the most straightforward way to install the WAMR IDE extension is by searching for WAMR-IDE in the VS Code extension marketplace and installing it directly.
 So, if you simply want to use WAMR debugging features in VS Code, this is the ideal (and effortless) way.
 And you are ready to [use WAMR IDE](#how-to-use-wamr-ide).
+Debugging should work right away.

 > It is only recommended to download versions after 1.3.2 from the marketplace.